Safe Haven for Pigs in Sonoma County, CA

 Since I was a child, I knew helping animals in need was my calling – a passion beyond just loving animals – more like feeling an absolute need to help them.

 With lots of experience with dog and cat rescue, but none with pigs, I was fortunate to meet a woman who raised pigs for over 25 years when I was first considering starting When Pigs Fly Ranch.
-She helped us get set up, and taught us the fundamentals of keeping pigs.
-She’s been with us since the beginning when Piggy first made her home here!
-We're also fortunate to have met many wonderful experts along the way, including vets, who have acted as mentors, advisors and sounding boards throughout this journey.
+She helped us get set up and taught us the fundamentals of keeping pigs.
+We're also fortunate to have met many wonderful experts along the way, including vets, who have acted as mentors, advisors, and sounding boards throughout this journey.